top of page

 Ethical Relational Counselling for Children and Young People

-Effective counselling of children and young people occurs within an ethical framework, which covers the law, ethical responsibilities, safeguarding and contracting.
+Effective counselling of children and young people occurs within an ethical framework.
+This workshop looks at the relevant laws, ethical responsibilities, safeguarding requirements and the importance of contracting to maintain good ethical practice.

 Working with Adverse Childhood Experiences

 In this workshop we explore ACEs and examine the impact on the young client, from attachment issues, to behavioral issues.
-The workshop looks at how to help the client to tell and process their story safely, avoiding re-traumatisation.

 Using Creative and Therapeutic Play